digiltd/oh-rtd-test/Samples-REST.md

 ### Python

-Python code snippets for the OpenHAB REST API
+Python code snippets for the OpenHAB REST API.
+Note that for the request interface, this is set up to continuously receive updates rather than just getting a one time response.
+This is done with the "polling header" and the last section decodes the JSON response.

     def polling_header(self):
         """ Header for OpenHAB REST request - polling """